 65%

-improvement from baseline in the TAVNEOS® arm vs 38% in the Standard Therapy arm2,4
+improvement from baseline in the TAVNEOS® arm vs 38% in the Active Control arm2,4

-Patients treated with the TAVNEOS® regimen saw a decrease in uACR by Week 42,3
+Patients in the TAVNEOS® arm saw a decrease in albuminuria by Week 42,3,**

-Change in Urinary Albumin-Creatinine Ratio Over 52 Weeks (ITT Population)2,3
+Change in Urinary Albumin-Creatinine Ratio (uACR) Over 52 Weeks (ITT Population)2,3

 UACR data